-- Q. Please indicate the planned issuance date, filing date and expected approval date associated with UES's next default service solicitation. - 3 A. Similar to the current solicitation, UES's next default service solicitation will be for - 4 one hundred percent (100%) of the small, medium and large customer supply - 5 requirements for a six-month period.
-Delivery of supplies will begin on June 1, 2017. - 6 UES plans to issue an RFP for these supplies on March 7, 2017, with a filing for - 7 approval of solicitation results planned for April 7, 2017 and approval anticipated by - 8 April 14, 2017.
+- Day-Ahead Real-Time risk factored into their decision not to bid.
+Some bidders did not get back to us with a response.
+The Company will continue to reach out to suppliers to encourage their participation in our solicitation process. - 4 Q. Please indicate the planned issuance date, filing date and expected approval date 5 associated with UES's next default service solicitation. - A. Similar to the current solicitation, UES's next default service solicitation will be for one hundred percent (100%) of the small, medium and large customer supply requirements for a six-month period.
+Delivery of supplies will begin on December 1, 2017.
+UES plans to issue an RFP for these supplies on August 29, 2017, with a filing for approval of solicitation results planned for September 29, 2017 and approval anticipated by October 13, 2017.

-9 IV.
+12 IV.
 RENEWABLE PORTFOLIO STANDARD COMPLIANCE

-- 10 Q. Please explain how UES is complying with the Renewable Portfolio Standard requirements. - 12 A. In accordance with the settlement agreement dated July 16, 2009, UES typically issues - two REC RFPs annually, each for approximately 50% of its projected REC - obligations.
-In addition, UES may make REC purchases outside of the RFP process - when it finds it advantageous to do so.
-For 2016 RPS compliance, UES issued a REC - 16 RFP in May 2016 and has also made some purchases outside of the REC RFP process. - 17 Tab A includes an exhibit summarizing UES's REC purchases for RPS compliance. - 18 UES anticipates issuing another REC RFP in Quarter 4 of 2016. - 19 Q. Please describe UES's estimates of RPS compliance costs. - 20 A. The current solicitation is for default service power supplies to be delivered beginning - December 1, 2016.
-Schedule LSG-4 lists the percentage of sales and the resulting

-- 1 REC requirement for each class of RECs for RPS compliance along with UES's cost 2 estimates for the period beginning December 1, 2016.
-UES's cost estimates are based 3 on current market prices as communicated by brokers of renewable products, recent 4 purchases of RECs, and alternative compliance payment rates for 2016 and 2017. - 5 Q. Does UES's estimate of RPS costs incorporate the latest RPS requirements for 2016 and 2017? - 7 A. Yes.
+- Q. Please explain how UES is complying with the Renewable Portfolio Standard requirements. - In accordance with the settlement agreement dated July 16, 2009, UES typically issues two REC RFPs annually, each for approximately 50% of its projected REC obligations.
+In addition, UES may make REC purchases outside of the RFP process when it finds it advantageous to do so.
+For 2017 RPS compliance, UES issued a REC RFP in February 2017 for approximately half of its requirement.
+Some additional purchases outside of the REC RFP process have also been made.
+Tab A includes an requirement for each class of RECs for RPS compliance along with UES's cost estimates for the period beginning June 1, 2017.
+UES's cost estimates are based on current market prices as communicated by brokers of renewable products, recent purchases of RECs, and alternative compliance payment rates for 2017. - 10 Q. Does UES's estimate of RPS costs incorporate the latest RPS requirements for 2017? - 12 A. Yes.
 The following table provides a summary of the RPS requirements.